 To see a comprehensive list of City’s Widening Participation Outreach activities, please download our guide.

-For more information please contact the contact the City Cares Team at email@example.com.
+For more information please contact us by emailing email@example.com.

 City offers the following support to help students transition to City life, support you on your course and prepare for life after graduation.

-- CityBuddies Peer Mentoring - for new students to be matched with a second or third year student from the same course (where possible) to help you settle in to student life.
-Young Adult Carers are prioritised for this scheme.
-For more information, please visit the CityBuddies website.
+- CityBuddies peer mentoring - for new students to be matched with a second or third year student from the same course (where possible) to help you settle in to student life.
+Young adult carers are prioritised for this scheme.
+For more information, please visit the CityBuddies page.
 (Please note this is available for undergraduate students only)

 Thinking of applying?